Latest posts by Kris Fannin (see all)

-UPDATE: We are sad to report that Intelivate’s unofficial mascot, Marcus Fannin, passed away very peacefully at home on October 7, 2016.
+UPDATE: We are sad to report that Intelivate’s unofficial mascot, Marcus Fannin, passed away very peacefully at home.
 Kris Fannin documented their last day and some of the other lessons he learned from the experience.

 Background – A Scared and Abused Rescued Dog